fndomitrovic/update_arcgis_layers/README.md

 ## Building an Open Street Map Overpass API query
 Open Street Map's Overpass API has its own internal query language, Overpass QL, to query and retrieve OSM data.
 For this project, I used ChatGPT to help build the query with the correct Overpass API syntax.

-Overpass API also has a web interface, Overpass Turbo.
-From Overpass Turbo, you can view and edit queries without having to go through the ArcGIS Python script.
+From Overpass API's web interface, Overpass Turbo, you can view and edit queries without having to go through the ArcGIS Python script.

 Each line of the core of an Overpass QL has three components:
 1. data type